ASSERT-KTH/slumps/crow/README.md

 ### CROW dockerized app

-- `docker run -it --rm --entrypoint="/bin/bash" slumps/crow2 ./launch_standlane.sh  <options>`: Launch all CROW services as a standalone docker container
+- `docker run -it --rm  slumps/crow2 <options>`: Launch all CROW services as a standalone docker container

+Where to collect results...

 #### Horizontal scalation